Naokiakazawa/blockchain-demo/README.md

 # Blockchain demonstration

-Implementation Mining and Transfer, Recieve processes.
+Python implementation Mining and Transfer, Recieve processes.

 ## how to use